neuropoly/neuro.polymtl.ca/_sources/job-opportunities/msc-or-phd-or-postdoc-positions.md

 ### Vendor-agnostic realtime shimming

-* **Description**: Shimming is a procedure that aims at homogeneizing the static (B0) magnetic field in an MRI scanner.
-When subjects breathe, the B0 fields varies in time and space.
-Our group has developed methods to mitigate these variations, using external coils.
-However, it would be nice to be able to do it using the internal gradient and shim coils from the MRI system itself.
+* **Description**: In relation to the realtime shimming described above, it would be nice to be able to perform realtime shimming while using the internal gradient and shim coils from the MRI system itself.
 One difficulty is that a lot of code and access to the hardware on these proprietary systems are restricted.
 A solution would be to use an RTHawk system, which offers full modularity when driving the MRI system.
 * **Skills**: Physics | Familiar with MRI | Computer programming | System integration | Experimentation | Image analysis
 * **Related projects**: [Shimming Toolbox](https://shimming-toolbox.org/), [RTHawk environment](https://zenodo.org/record/3675442#.YakntPHMLkE)
 * **Contact**: [Julien Cohen-Adad](mailto:jcohen@polymtl.ca)